ebolduc37/id-tools/README.md

 <a id="preparing"></a>
 ### Preparing for identification

 A garment is identified through a small set of label-specific characteristics.
-This information must be entered in an `Object` as values to the applicable label-specific set of keys.
+This information must be entered in an `Object` as values to a label-specific set of keys.
 Consult the [_Label-specific information_](#label-specific) section to know the set of keys to enter for each label.

 <a id="returning"></a>
 ### Returning the identification results